lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     by bonds, angles, dihedrals, and impropers.
 It uses the same *pair_style* as water,
     so there is no need to use *hybrid pair_style*.
-    Your *input* file should start like that:
+    Your *input* file should start like this:

 ..  code-block:: lammps